 It has been designed as a replacement for the earlier DM-V1 model while offering quite an amusing list of features that work on improving ice and snow traction.
 As a result, this will help in making sure that you are kept safe despite rough conditions and temperatures.

 For this tire, the manufacturer uses the latest NanoPro Technology Multi-Cell Tread compound which works in a similar way to that of a sponge that is soaked in water.
-A small and thin layer of water is pulled up from the top of snow or ice, thus resulting in improved traction on surfaces that are covered by ice.

 |Reliable Handling||Weight: 40.9 lbs.|